 Traction

-Should You Buy the Ice Maiden II?
+Should You Buy the Columbia Ice Maiden II?

-We weren't super impressed with the Columbia Ice Maiden II.
-That said, it's a decent footwear option if you want to save some money, and the solid 200 grams of insulation and 10" of coverage maintains a decent amount of warmth.
+We weren't super impressed with the Ice Maiden II.
+That said, it's a decent option if you want to save some money, and the solid 200 grams of insulation and 10" of coverage maintain a decent amount of warmth.
 It'll even keep you upright on most slippery trails.
 We would recommend this boot to those who live in warmer winter climates and need it to get them through errands, work, or average everyday activities.
-The Ice Maiden II is a solid option for those that don't want to break the bank on a boot purchase.
+The Ice Maiden II is a solid option for those who don't want to break the bank on a boot purchase.
 It may not have excelled in any particular category, but it gets the job done and will keep your feet warm during everyday activities.
 If you're hoping for superb warmth or a boot with versatile functionality, you may search for a burlier boot with similar coverage, though you'll undoubtedly pay more.

 What Other Winter Boots Should You Consider?